timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 Virtualisation has **no-effect** on application Complexity, and **increases** infrastructure complexity.
 Investment in Virtualisation or Container strategy should only be justified on infrastructure costs savings through increased resource utilisation.
 One must also account for potentially significant increases in infrastructure Complexity, which in-turn can lead to increased Service outages.

 The same argument applies to 3rd Party Cloud providers; moving an Application to a third party Cloud environment has no effect on the Application's internal Complexity.
-However third Party Cloud providers do shield you from the infrastructure Complexity (at a cost).
+However third Party Cloud providers - at a cost - do shield you from the infrastructure Complexity.

+### Write Throw Away Code

+Finally, rather than trying to maintain an existing code-base, wholesale rewrite the application using commodity developer resources each time major changes are required.

+This may be a valid strategy for a small consumer start-ups, but increasingly not so for sophisticated Telco, Financial Service, or an Industry 4.0 systems that require ongoing incremental enhancements to a complex inter-related eco-system of Services.

+Ironically, the more modular the overall software ecosystem, *the simple it becomes* to rapidly rip-n-replace individual Modules.

 ## Current Trends

-All of the above _traditional_ IT strategies fail to address the fundamental problem of Application complexity.
-Of the approaches discussed, only public Cloud providers shield infrastructure / environmental complexity from their Users.

-So what about current application trends?
+If traditional strategies fail to address the fundamental problem of Application complexity what about current application trends?

 Do these help?

 ### MicroServices?

 A limited modularity strategy may be pursued via adoption of REST based Microservices.

 By 'limited' we mean that large applications are broken down into a set of smaller deployable Services that communcated with each other via REST, however in most cases the internal implementation of each Microservice remains non-Modular.
+This is also an example of **Force Conformity / Reduce Diversity** as all applications must use HTTP/REST to communicate.

 Contrary to the consolidation [example](095-modularity-maturity-model#consolidate-applications), we now break the Systems
 	`System A (a,b,c,x)`, `System B (a,b,c,y)`, `System C (a,b,c,z)`